 China’s economy grows still-weak 4.8% in January-March

-BEIJING (AP) — China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as a wave of coronavirus outbreaks led to shutdowns of industrial cities.

-Growth crept up from the previous quarter’s 4% following a slump triggered by tighter official controls on use of debt by China’s vast real estate industry, government data showed Monday.
-Compared with the previous quarter, as other major economies are measured, growth slowed to 1.3% from 1.4%.
+The ruling Communist Party, which set a 5.5% growth target this year, already was trying to reverse a slump that started in mid-2021.
+Pressure mounted after last month’s surge in infections prompted Beijing to suspend access to Shanghai, a city of 25 million people, and other industrial centers.

+“Further impacts from lockdowns are imminent,” Iris Pang of ING said in a report.

-The slowdown in the world’s second-largest economy hurts its trading partners by depressing demand for oil, steel, consumer goods, food and other imports.
-Oil prices, which spiked after Russia’s attack on Ukraine, have fallen back somewhat on expectations Chinese consumption will weaken.
+The slowdown hurts China’s trading partners by depressing demand for imported oil, food and consumer goods.
+Oil prices, which spiked after Russia’s attack on Ukraine, have eased on expectations Chinese consumption will weaken.

+The ruling party promised tax refunds and other aid to businesses after tighter controls on use of debt triggered a slowdown in China’s vast real estate industry.
+Last week, Premier Li Keqiang, the No. 2 leader, called for quicker action to help entrepreneurs who generate China’s new jobs and wealth.

+Forecasters say Beijing is using cautious, targeted stimulus instead of across-the-board spending, a strategy that will take longer to show results.
+Chinese leaders worry too much spending or bank lending might push up politically sensitive housing costs or corporate debt they worry is dangerously high.

 The disruption “will weigh on activity in April and into May, if not longer,” Tommy Wu of Oxford Economics said in a report.
 That is “likely to have a significant impact on global supply chains.”

-Retail spending, factory output and investment in factories, real estate and other fixed assets rose.

-“The national economic recovery was sustained and the operation of the economy was generally stable,” said a government statement.

-China’s case numbers in the latest wave of infections are relatively low, but Beijing is responding to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.
+China’s latest infection numbers are relatively low, but Beijing is responding to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.

-Authorities have temporarily suspended access to Shanghai, a city of 25 million and the world’s busiest port, and other industrial centers.
-Global automakers and other manufacturers have stopped or reduced production due to supply disruptions.

-The ruling party already was promising tax refunds and other aid to businesses to pull the economy out of a downturn that began in mid-2021.
-Last week, Premier Li Keqiang, the No. 2 leader, called for quicker action to get help to struggling entrepreneurs.

-Forecasters say Beijing is moving cautiously and using targeted stimulus measures instead of across-the-board spending, which might push up politically sensitive housing costs or add to corporate debt that Chinese leaders worry already is dangerously high.

-Retail sales rose by a modest 3.3% over a year earlier in the first quarter after consumer demand was dampened by a government appeal to the public to avoid traveling and large gatherings during February’s Lunar New Year holiday, normally a period of big spending on gift-giving, banquets and tourism.
+Consumer demand, an important economic engine, was dampened by a government appeal to the public to avoid traveling during February’s Lunar New Year holiday, normally a period of big spending on gifts, banquets and tourism.

-Factory output rose 6.5% and investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting official orders to banks to lend more readily.
+Factory output rose 6.5% during the quarter over a year earlier.
+Investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting easier credit.

+This quarter, retail sales might fall 5.5% from a year ago, while factory output contracts by 1.5%, according to Nomura economists Ting Lu, Jing Wang and Harrington Zhang.

+“Global markets underestimate China’s growth slowdown,” which is “set to ripple to the rest of the world,” they said in a report.

 Last week, regulators injected an extra 500 billion yuan ($80 billion) into the pool of money for lending by reducing the amount of deposits commercial banks are required to hold in reserve.

+Shanghai has eased controls that confined most its people to their homes.
+But while some 6.6 million people were allowed to go outdoors, most businesses stayed closed.

-The shutdown of most businesses in Shanghai prompted fears global manufacturing and trade might be disrupted.
-The port operator says it is functioning normally, but companies say the volume of cargo it handles has fallen.
+The agency that runs the Shanghai port says operations are normal.
+But companies say the volume of cargo it handles has fallen.

+Shanghai is so important that a full month’s shutdown will subtract 2% from China’s annual economic growth, according to Pang of ING.

-Other cities affected by temporary suspensions of access include Tianjin, a port and petrochemical center east of Beijing; Shenzhen, a finance and tech center near Hong Kong, and the manufacturing centers of Changchun and Jilin in the northeast.
-Smaller cities also have suspended access, closed businesses, ordered residents to stay at home or imposed other controls.
+Authorities also suspended access to Tianjin, a port and petrochemical center east of Beijing, and Shenzhen, a finance and tech hub near Hong Kong.
+Other cities have closed businesses, told residents to stay home if possible or imposed limits on movement.

-China rebounded quickly from the pandemic in 2020, but activity weakened last year as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.
-That made consumers nervous about spending and investors anxious about possible defaults by developers.
+China rebounded quickly from the pandemic in 2020, but activity weakened as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.

-Financial markets are waiting to see what happens to one of China’s biggest developers, Evergrande Group, which has been struggling since last year to avoid defaulting on $310 billion owed to banks and bondholders.
+Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group.
+It has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.

-Smaller developers have collapsed or defaulted on debts after Beijing reduced the amount of borrowed money they can use.

-Chinese officials have tried to reassure investors, saying the impact on markets and the economy can be contained.
-Economists say a potential Evergrande default should have little effect on global markets.

 China National Bureau of Statistics (in Chinese): www.stats.gov.cn